-In addition to the Student Conduct Code described in Tiger Lore, SHS students are required to always exhibit professional behavior which is consistent with the School and Program expectations.
-Program-specific expectations and requirements are described in the policies and procedures for each academic program.
+Professionalism and professional ethics are terms that signify certain scholastic, interpersonal, and behavioral expectations.
+SHS students are always required to exhibit professional behavior which is consistent with the School and department/program expectations.
+Department/program-specific expectations and requirements are described in the policies and procedures for each academic program.
+SHS students must consult their individual program handbooks for program-specific information that applies to them.
+SHS expects students to always display a respectful and professional demeanor.

-1. SHS Expectations of Students